undergrad-partner-school

 Non-Need Based

-Federal non-need-based scholarships and grants totaled $1,351,656 for students at this institution, while state aid came to $13,536,080.
-The total amount of non-need-based institutional scholarships/grants was $14,497,307.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $1,351,656 while the state aid is $13,536,080.
+The total amount of institutional scholarships and awards that were not based on financial need was $14,497,307.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $2,710,157 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors